 Read our full Zinus Green Tea mattress review.

 The Purple mattress was designed by two engineers with the express purpose of relieving pressure and providing proper spine alignment, and it does those things exceptionally well.
-It should be no surprise that it is our pick for the best queen mattress for back pain.
+It should be no surprise that it is our pick for the best queen mattress for side sleepers.

 This mattress is different from any other mattress, which means it can take a little getting used to.
-Its pressure-releasing Smart Comfort Grid is designed to push back against your weight until it reaches what they call a “buckle point.”
+However, its pressure-releasing Smart Comfort Grid is designed to push back against your weight until it reaches what they call a “buckle point.”

 Read our full Purple mattress review.